Academics

 Separate programs are offered in composition and in performance, each of which leads to the Master of Music degree.

-Applicants for either program must offer at least 36 credits in music courses including courses in analysis, counterpoint, harmony, and history.
+Applicants for this program must offer at least 36 credits in music courses including courses in analysis, counterpoint, harmony, and history.

 Consideration is given to applicants who do not meet course requirements but have unusual talent or experience equivalent to course work.
 Such applicants should consult the assistant director.